AlexMalakov/TwitterTrader/README.md

 # About TwitterTrader

-TwitterTrader is an experimental project in linking crypto exchanges to the twitter api, which allows the use of twitter data as a trade indicator.
+TwitterTrader is an experimental project in linking crypto exchanges to Twitter REST API, which allows the use of Twitter data as a trade indicator.

 # How to use it?